thekayd/NewsNest/README.md

 Launch Application:
 - The application will be installed and launched on your connected device.
 You will see the ShiftMate main screen once the app is running.

-## 2 Features provided by our application:
+## 3 Features provided by our application:

-### 1. Latest News Feed
+### 1. News Feed with Categories
-The Latest News Feed ensures users always have access to breaking news and top stories.
-This feature includes:
+The News Feed provides users with the latest news, tailored to their interests:

-- Real-time Updates: News articles are refreshed frequently from reliable sources such as News24.
+- Real-time Updates: Users receive frequent updates from reliable sources such as News24.
+- Customizable Categories: Users can explore news from categories like Technology, Sports, Politics, and Entertainment.
-- User-Friendly Display: Articles are shown with headlines, images, and brief descriptions.
+- User-Friendly Display: Articles are presented with headlines, images, and brief descriptions.
-- Full Article View: Tapping on an article directs users to the full news content.
+- Full Article View: Tapping on an article takes users to the full content for more details.

-### 2. News Categories
-Users can explore different topics based on their interests using the News Categories feature:

-- Customizable Categories: Users can choose from categories such as Technology, Sports, Politics, Entertainment, and more.
-- Filtered News: Each category displays news relevant to that topic.

-### 3. User Profile and Settings
+### 2. User Profile Preferences
-Personalize your experience with the Profile and Settings features:
+NewsNest allows users to personalize their experience:

-- User Profile: Displays user information like name, email, and profile image.
+- User Profile: Displays information such as name, email, and profile image which can easily be changed or updated to users wants.
 - Dark Mode: Users can switch between Light Mode and Dark Mode based on their preference.
 - Terms and Conditions: Easily accessible in the settings for user reference.

-### 4. Chat Messaging
+### 3. Chat Messaging
 NewsNest features a real-time chat messaging system that enables logged-in users to communicate with others.
 The chat feature is designed to allow users to:

 - Discuss news in their local area.
 - Exchange updates about specific categories of news.
 - Share insights and opinions with the community.
 - Messages are securely stored in the Firebase database, ensuring safe and reliable communication.

 # OPSC7312-Backend API Documentation